 Section 4.
-Treasurer - The Treasurer of the Corporation shall have general supervision of the finances and business transactions of the Corporation.
-He/She shall make provisions for annual audits.
-He/She shall be responsible to ensure that there is adequate bond coverage for himself/herself and all officers and employees of the Corporation who may handle money.
-He/She shall sign in the name of the Corporation such documents and instruments as the Board may direct.
+Treasurer - The Treasurer of the Corporation shall have general supervision of the finances and business transactions of the Corporation and shall make provisions for annual audits.
+The Treasurer shall be responsible to ensure that there is adequate bond coverage for all officers and employees of the Corporation who may handle money.
+The Treasurer shall sign in the name of the Corporation such documents and instruments as the Board may direct.

 Section 5.
 Chancellor - The Chancellor of the Corporation shall be the chief administrative officer and shall have all the duties, responsibilities and authority that commonly pertain to that position.
-He/She shall be the agent of the Board in implementing its decisions and policies.
-He/She shall have general supervision of the academic and business affairs of the Corporation and all other powers accorded to him/her under these By-Laws and the Personnel Handbook.
+The Chancellor shall be the agent of the Board in implementing its decisions and policies and shall have general supervision of the academic, financial and business affairs of the Corporation and all other powers accorded the Chancellor under these By-Laws and the Personnel Handbook.

 Section 6.
-Financial Officer - Under the direction of the Chancellor, the Financial Officer shall supervise and direct the financial and business affairs of the Corporation.
-He/She shall have general responsibilities for keeping of books of account; preparation of budgets; receiving, depositing, withdrawing of monies; investing of funds; and making payments on contracts.
-He/She shall perform such other duties as may be required of him/her by the Chancellor.
-He/She is appointed by the Chancellor.
+Chief Financial Officer - Under the direction of the Chancellor, the Chief Financial Officer shall supervise and direct the financial and business affairs of the Corporation.
+The Chief Financial Officer shall have general responsibilities for keeping of books of account; preparation of budgets; receiving, depositing, withdrawing of monies; investing of funds; and making payments on contracts.
+The Chief Financial Officer is appointed by, and shall perform such other duties as may be required by the Chancellor.